-To say Marina Chapman has led a remarkable life is no understatement.
+To say Marina Chapman has led a remarkable life is an understatement.

 Marina has come a long way from the remote jungles of Colombia where she lived with a troop of capuchin monkeys for five years.
 Now married to an Englishman and living in Bradford, Marina has two daughters and works for an inner city children’s nursery.

 In between she has led a Colombian street gang made up of homeless and orphaned children, worked in a brothel and as a slave for an abusive crime family in one of the deadliest towns in Colombia, lost three fiancées in untimely, violent deaths, faced depression and a suicide attempt and has become the head chef of a British national institution.

 Marina is an exceptionally rare, arguably unique example of an abused, uneducated, feral child who has somehow survived and conquered her misfortune.
 Part of the wild child is still very much in her; she has spent much of her time in England embarrassing her kids by scaling trees in seconds, catching wild birds and rabbits with her bare hands, as well as milking the odd passing cow.